pavelkrolevets/ssv/README.md

 Choose your path!

 ### ⚔ Become an Operator
+Operators

 Join the network by [installing an SSV node](https://docs.ssv.network/run-a-node/operator-node/installation) and [registering as an operator](https://docs.ssv.network/run-a-node/operator-node/joining-the-network).

 ### 🏹 Become a Liquidator

 Liquidators run a special node that scouts for out-of-balance validators and liquidates them.
-[Learn more here](https://docs.ssv.network/run-a-node/liquidator-node).
+[Get started here](https://docs.ssv.network/run-a-node/liquidator-node).

 ### 🛠️ Build on SSV
-Anyone can register a distributed validator using SSV's smart contracts.
+Anyone can register a distributed validator via the smart contracts.
 [Get started here](https://docs.ssv.network/developers/get-started).

 ## Links